 More information.
 For information about determining the FMV of qualified conservation contributions, see Pub.
-561. For information about the limits that apply to deductions for this type of contribution, see Limits on Deductions, later.
+561 and the instructions for Form 8283.
+For information about the limits that apply to deductions for this type of contribution, see Limits on Deductions, later.
 For more information about qualified conservation contributions, see Regulations section 1.170A-14.